stephaneey/azure-apim-extension/README.md

 * It is now possible to push and restore the configuration to the underlying Git repo.
 Kudos:Justin Marshall
 ## v3.1.0
 * Security Groups get created on the fly when creating/updating products
-* APIs can be linked to multiple products Kudos: Luis Ruiz Pavon
+* APIs can be linked to multiple products Kudos:Luis Ruiz Pavon
+## v2.2.0
+* Added the possibility to associate groups to products.
+Author: Luis Ruiz Pavon
 ## v2.1.0
 * New task to import legacy services from WSDL: SOAP Pass-Through and SOAP to REST.
 Author: Luis Ruiz Pavon
 ## v2.0.1/5